satellite-image-deep-learning/techniques/README.md

 * [Mapping Africa’s Buildings with Satellite Imagery: Google AI blog post](https://ai.googleblog.com/2021/07/mapping-africas-buildings-with.html)
 * [DeepSolar: A Machine Learning Framework to Efficiently Construct a Solar Deployment Database in the United States](https://www.cell.com/joule/fulltext/S2542-4351(18)30570-1) -> with [website](http://web.stanford.edu/group/deepsolar/home) and [dataset on kaggle](https://www.kaggle.com/tunguz/deep-solar-dataset), actually used a CNN for classification and segmentation is obtained by applying a threshold to the activation map
 * [Find sports fields using Mask R-CNN and overlay on open-street-map](https://github.com/jremillard/images-to-osm)
+* [Houston_flooding](https://github.com/Lichtphyz/Houston_flooding) -> labeling each pixel as either flooded or not using data from Hurricane Harvey.
+Dataset consisted of pre and post flood images, and a ground truth floodwater mask was created using unsupervised clustering (with DBScan) of image pixels with human cluster verification/adjustment.
+* [dubai-satellite-imagery-segmentation](https://github.com/ayushdabra/dubai-satellite-imagery-segmentation) -> due to the small dataset, image augmentation was used

 ### Instance segmentation
 For detection of very small objects this may a good approach, but can struggle seperating individual objects that are closely spaced.